nham/notes/notes/set_theory.md

 3. The product of arbitrary intersections w.r.t. some common index set is the intersection of products.
 This fact is needed to prove that the collection of products of open sets is a basis.
 The same is *not* true for unions though.
 Consider the case of singletons, $(a \times b) \cup (c \times d) = \{(a, b), (c, d)\} \neq (a \cup b) \times (c \cup d)$.
 The latter contains $(b, c)$, for example.
 The best we can do here is (probably?):

     $$(\bigcup_i (S_i \times T) = (\bigcup_i S_i) \times T$$

+4. Some facts about countability stated without proof (for now):

+     - the finite product of countable sets is countable
+     - countable union of countable sets is countable